Suman17042000/ECommerce/README.md

 ### Demo

 Runs the app in the development mode.\
-Open (https://suman17042000.github.io/ECommerce/)to view it in your browser.
+Open (https://suman17042000.github.io/ECommerce/) to view it in your browser.

 ### `npm test`